Ineth/talks.2020-basic-to-advanced-cypress-testing/slides.md

 - 2: Start test by visiting page
 - 4-5: Accept cookies and start flow
-- 7: Wait for sync to be visible (SPA)
+- 7: syncPoint: Loading indication for Cypress
 - 8: Start aanbod
 - 10-14: Wait for voornaam input to be present and fill in field